Engineering & Advanced Manufacturing

 MONDAY, AUGUST 3 2026 | 8:00 AM

-This unit identifies the training and development required in order that the learner can demonstrate that they are competent in being able to carry out turning operations on machines such as centre lathes, capstan or turret lathes, automatic or other specific turning machines.
+This unit identifies the training and development required in order that the student can demonstrate that they are competent in being able to carry out the milling operations on vertical milling machines.

 View course